tfeb/symbol-nicknames/README.md

 `(setf nickname-symbol)` can modify the package state and create symbols.
 The restarts described above are offered in case of errors.

-**` delete-symbol-nickname`** will remove a nickname.
+**`delete-symbol-nickname`** will remove a nickname.
 It also takes a nickname designator and optional package designator arguments.
 If symbol nicknames are enabled (`*use-symbol-nicknames*` is true) then it is almost always necessary to give it a nickname designator which is a string, as it's very hard to find the nickname symbol in this case (but see `map-symbol-nicknames`).

 It returns true if there was a nickname, `nil` otherwise.

 **`map-symbol-nicknames`** maps a function over nicknames and their targets.
 It takes two arguments:

 - a function of two arguments, the nickname symbol and its target;
-- an optional package designator, or `nil` meaning 'uninterned nicknames.
+- an optional package designator, or `nil` meaning uninterned nicknames.

 If the package designator is not provided all nicknames are iterated over.
+Note that the package designator refers to the package of the nicknames, not their targets.

 `map-symbol-nicknames` is written in such a way that the function can freely add or remove nicknames.
 Any nicknames the function adds will not be mapped over.